xemul/cylang/README.md

 itself or false bool, zero number, empty string, list or map.
 Otherwise results in the mentioned token value.
 The token's meaning is "novalue if empty".

-`||` converts (maps or filters) a list or a map.
-It evaluates two next tokens and then for each element from the 1st (it should be a list or a map) calls the 2nd one (it should be a command block).
+`||` converts (maps or filters) a list, a map or a command block.
+It evaluates two next tokens and then for each element from the 1st (it should be a list, a map or a command block, that gets called untill it results in NOVALUE) calls the 2nd one (it should be a command block).
 If the command block returns a value (with it becomes a value of the result, if it just finishes -- the result is not modified.
 For maps the key to be used is inherited from the original map.
+Mapping a command block results in a list of generated (and mapped/filtered with the 2nd block) values and is the way to generate a list.

 Roughly speaking convertion token is equivalent to the list loop, with the exception that it results in a new collection and return from the commands block